Course Outline

 Machine Translated

-The training was conducted in an accessible language, adapted to the level of knowledge of all people, excellently prepared materials, in line with our expectations.
-A well-prepared trainer, did a solid research to show us the tools we work on and explain them well.
-Things about programming were shown in a pictorial way, so that non-programmers could understand.
-Well-explained code elements, breaks at appropriate times to make sure everyone understands, exercises checked individually, and individual help with any issues.
+The training was conducted in an accessible language, tailored to the knowledge level of all participants, with well-prepared materials that met our expectations.
+The trainer was well-prepared and did thorough research to show us the tools we work with and explain them clearly.
+Programming concepts were presented visually so that even non-programmers could understand.
+The code elements were explained well, breaks were taken at appropriate times to ensure everyone understood, exercises were checked individually, and individual assistance was provided for any issues.

 Agata - Wskz